How to pay international contractors in the Dominican Republic [2024]

 How do you turn a contractor into an employee in the Dominican Republic?

-Transitioning a contractor to a full-time employee requires drafting a new employment contract, adhering to the local employment laws, ensuring benefits like social security and health insurance, and reclassifying them in your payroll system.
+Transitioning a contractor to a full-time employee requires drafting a new employment contract, adhering to the local legal requirements, ensuring benefits like social security and health insurance, and reclassifying them in your payroll system.
+You'll also need to determine whether you want to establish your own entity or hire through an employer of record (EOR)—the latter can be more cost and time efficient.

 Do Dominican Republic contractors receive benefits like public holidays, sick leave, or maternity leave?